paterit/version-checker/README.md

 1. Check if there are new versions of your components available

-1. Replace in all files version numbers to the newest one
+1. Replace in all files version numbers with the newest one

 1. Run tests